sokim1/Wettability_Metal-IonocovalentCeramic/README.md

 ## How to run the WettingAnglePredictor

-If you are new to Python, the easiest way of using the WettingAngleEstimator is via [Google Colab Notebook](https://colab.research.google.com/drive/1lrOwH4iu7_jRMpPh8X1SnAMJn5eJCD8V?usp=sharing).
+If you are new to Python, the easiest way of using the WettingAnglePredictor is via [Google Colab Notebook](https://colab.research.google.com/drive/1lrOwH4iu7_jRMpPh8X1SnAMJn5eJCD8V?usp=sharing).

 1. Save a copy of the Google Colab Notebook by using "File > Save a copy in Drive".
 2. Execute the first cell; to execute a cell, hover the mouse over square brackets([ ]) on the upper left of the cell and press the play button that appears (or just press Shift- + Enter).
 It may take a few minutes to be completed.